-Single-Parent: like young couples with children, single-parents who have younger kids also need a policy that provides a large death benefit.
-Studies show that most single-parents are women, and the average salary single-mothers earned as of 2014 was $36,780, according to Forbes Magazine.
-This is far less than the average wage for married couples with children under 18, which is about $107,054 (as of 2013).
-With less income among the majority of single-parents, it’s more likely that there wouldn’t be enough savings that could be used as income replacement if the parent dies.
+Single-Parent: like young couples with children, single-parents who have younger kids may also need a policy that provides a large death benefit.
+Studies show that most single-parents are women, and the average salary single-mothers earned as of 2019 was $48,098.3 This is far less than the average wage for married couples with children under 18, which is about $102,308 (as of 2019).3 With less income among the majority of single parents, it’s more likely that there wouldn’t be enough savings that could be used as income replacement if the parent dies.
 The life insurance 101 basic step in this situation is to get a low-cost life insurance policy that can provide the most protection.
-The lower cost of term insurance makes it a good choice for single-parents.
+The lower cost of term insurance can make it a good choice for single parents.

 At this stage in life, a policy that has a death benefit your spouse could use to cover expenses if one of you dies.
-The policy can also build cash value to supplement your retirement savings may be the most suitable.
+The policy can also build cash value to supplement your income may be the most suitable.
 You could choose to go with a term plan that converts to permanent insurance or go straight for a permanent policy depending on your needs.
 For example, if you’re 55 and looking to have cash value in a policy by the time you’re 65, then a permanent plan may be best because it could take that long for the policy to build cash value.
-This usually takes 8 to 10 years for whole life insurance policies, according to a Kiplinger Magazine article.

 If you don’t need supplemental income as fast, you could get a 10-year convertible term plan.
 So by the time you’re 65, you could have a whole life policy, and when you reach 75, you could have cash value in the policy.
-One thing to keep in mind when converting a term plan is that insurance companies usually only allow you to do this before you turn 65, according to the Texas Department of Insurance.
+One thing to keep in mind when converting a term plan is that insurance companies usually only allow you to do this before you turn 65.